DavidF-port/Portfolio/README.md

 - Matrix still uses shift registers internally, just abstracted by the driver code
 - Uses same RC filter bank from the 8×8 version
 - Output controlled through a matrix library (like PxMatrix or Adafruit Protomatter)
-- MEMS mic used here instead of analog mic
+- MEMS mic used here instead of analog mic for better quality
-- 64 columns = finer frequency resolution
+- 64 columns -> finer frequency resolution
-- RGB = more interesting display
+- RGB w/ gradient -> more interesting display